awez/amirrajan.github.com/a-dark-room/index.md

 **Jul 26, 2013: Making the iOS Version My Own**

 At this point I needed to take a break from the Dusty Path and do some polish and play testing.
 The pacing in the game was an issue.
 It was too slow to get started.
-I didn't know if it was because I had played it so many times or if the game was actually just too slow to get going on a mobile medium.
+I didn't know if it was because I had played it so many times, or if the game was actually just too slow to get going on a mobile medium.

 I decided to add Friedrich Nietzsche quotes that would show up randomly when you stoked the fire (to give the player something to read through the slower points in the game).
 This didn't make it into the final release, but were in the game for a while.
 I had accumulated 200 quotes and felt that it was inline with the atmosphere of the game.

 **Jul 28, 2013: Creativity is a Drug**

 I don't know what it was about these Nietzsche quotes.
-I think it was my first attempt at doing something different and creative... something that set this version apart from the web version.
+I think it was my first attempt at doing something different and creative... something that set A Dark Room iOS apart from the web version.
 I spent the day incorporating quotes, thinking to myself how awesome it would be and how eerie it would make the game.
 Here are some of them:

 >every profound spirit needs a mask: even more, around every profound spirit a mask is continually growing.